Regulation Takes 2

 Hello, and welcome to another piece of regulation supplemental content.
 We're back with our takes, and we got a new tankster, Jeff.

 Hello, it's Jeff, the new tankster.
-That's as new.
+That's as the new tankster as I'm known around these parts.

-I can come over takes at the speed of light.
+I can come over tanks at the speed of light.
 You can't beat me.

 You'll never catch me, Flash.